kimodes/kimodes/README.md

 ### ABOUT

-I am a ✨ _Computer Science_ ✨ student and Neuroscientist.
+I am a ✨ _Computer Science_ ✨ student and a Neuroscientist.
 My GitHub profile will contain stuff.

 Here are some fields I'm interested in: